 After 18 months of project planning and an extensive technical approval process through EWB-USA, a new team of students traveled in May 2018 to implement the water treatment, storage, and distribution system.
 The hand pump was replaced with a submersible, electric pump that uses solar power to move water from the borehole, through a three-phase water treatment system and into a pair of elevated water tanks.
 From these tanks, the water then flows downhill into spigots, handwashing stations, and flush toilets around the school compound.
 During this implementation trip, team members led operations and maintenance trainings, and gave a presentation to the high school students about the process of engineering the school’s water system.

-The water system has been fully constructed, so our partnership with the Dele International Learning Center is winding down.
-Long-term project sustainability has been a core value of this project since the beginning, however, in May 2019 the team will conduct a final monitoring and evaluation trip to ensure that all the systems are properly in place and functioning properly.
+Our partnership with the Dele International Learning Center is officially over, but our team is working on potentially expanding the project into other neighboring schools near Lower Allentown which may also benefit from a partnership with our chapter.
+We are still in contact with the Dele International Learning Center and are working to ensure that they will still have the resources necessary to maintain their facilities.
 Simultaneously, the team is working on sharing the results of the project to the NC State and Raleigh communities through travel books and a documentary with the hopes of inspiring students and raising funds for future projects.